uetcis/PerfectSlackAPIClient/README.md

 It is recommend to set the Webhook URL in your initialization code just before you start your `PerfectHTTPServer`.

 # Usage
-The following example demonstrates how to post a `SlackMessage`.
+The following example demonstrates how to send a `SlackMessage`.

 ```swift
 import PerfectAPIClient